Genesis und distribution of the GILF KEBIR FORMATION

 The lower part of this sequence is the Six Hills Formation (Basal Clastics), which unconformably overlies the continental Lakia Formation of Permian age, exposed south of Selima (Sudan), and which is more or less conformably overlain by the marine Abu Ballas Formation (Lingula Shales).
 The shallow-marine Abu Ballas Formations is replaced west- and southwestward by the fluvial Gilf Kebir Formation.
 The upper part of the Lower Cretaceous sequence is the fluvial Sabaya Formation (Desert Rose Beds).
 The type areas of all three formations are in southern Egypt.

 The Gilf Kebir Formation is described in some details by KLITZSCH et. al. (1979).
-The type area is the Aqaba passage at Gilf Kebir plateau around 23°25'N and 25°45'E. Here lies fluvial, deltaic and partly near-shore marine sandstone rests unconformably on sandstones of Paleozoic age.
+The type area is the Aqaba passage at Gilf Kebir plateau around 23°25'N and 25°45'E. Here rests fluvial, deltaic and partly near-shore marine sandstone unconformably on sandstones of Paleozoic age.
+At the eastern edge of the Gilf Kebir toward the Abu Ballas area, the Gilf Kebir Formation interfingers with the shallow-marine Abu Ballas Formation.

 Within the Aqaba passage and directly north of there, as well as at the western end of Wadi Wassa (southern foothills of the Kemal-el-Din Plateau) and in the southern reaches, several horizons are rich in flora.
-Fine-grained sandstone and siltstone locally contain an abundant flora of ferns and other plants of the Early Cretaceous age (among "Cladeophlebis", "Phlebopteris", and Weichselia reticulata STOCKES & WEBB).
+Fine-grained sandstone and siltstone locally contain an abundant flora of ferns and other plants of the Early Cretaceous age (among "Cladophlebis", "Phlebopteris", and Weichselia reticulata STOCKES & WEBB).

 More or less the same flora also characterizes the Gilf Kebir Formation along the northern edge of Abdel-Malik Plateau, as well as northeast of the Wadi Abdel Malik.